dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Your time is limited, so don't waste it living someone else's life." - steve jobs

++ Peter Principle: talented people will keep getting promoted until they’re in over their head.

++ “The higher the monkey climbs a tree, the more you can see his ass,” T. Boone Pickens

 + "Risk is a religion" - vinod khosla

 + Dont trust 2much,